equivalent/dude_policy/README.md

 ##### request test

 Now that we tested policy for every possible role of a user we can stub the policy.
-We want to do in on same interface as we tested our policies that means `allow(current_user.dude).to receive(:able_to_update_article?).and_return(true)`
+We want to do it on the same interface level as we tested our policies that means `allow(current_user.dude).to receive(:able_to_update_article?).and_return(true)`

 > note: simmilar approach we would apply if you write controller RSpec test